TreeBASE/supertreebase/SUPERTREE.md

 Visualization
 ------------------------------

 - `study_score` - using the class partitions in Newick format, the coresponding mrp file and studyname-to-charcount table, this part creates a *.score file for each class, containing the found studynames and their Fitch-parsimony score.
-I sugest not parallelizing this, as the memory fills up very fast when serval large (containing many characters) files are processed at once.
+For now this needs improvement, as the top 5 of biggest partitions takes up tp much memory, due to the amount of characters!

 Collect metadata
 ------------------------------